We made it. It’s almost over.

 Racial injustice is not just an American problem but a global one.
 In this fantastic essay, Mariana Budjeryn and Togzhan Kassenova unveil the racism that lies within the Soviet Union, specifically within the nuclear field.
 They both write about the Soviet Union’s nuclear history, but being from opposite ends of the Soviet Union (Budjeryn is from Lviv, by the Polish border while Kassenova is from Soviet Kazakhstan, close to the Chinese border), has given each a unique handle on “red” racism.
 The Soviet regime’s cruelty and disregard for human life is well known now, but Soviet racism is less known.
 The Soviet system may have praised internationalism but arranged its empire in a hierarchy that was blatantly racist that ultimately impacted where nuclear tests could take place as the Soviet Union developed its nuclear program.
 Combating racism is important — but that can’t start without locating it first and studying its permutations.

-Thailand has handled the COVID-19 pandemic better than any other country.
-Why isn’t the World Health Organization (WHO) giving Thailand any credit for its domestic accomplishments?
-It’s no surprise that China is involved but Catherine Chou explains how Thailand can serve as a global example of mutual care and coordination in spite of Chinese pressure to keep it on the outskirts of the international community.
-In other words, Thailand can lead the way as the world reorganizes itself in the post-COVID-19 world.
+Taiwan has handled the COVID-19 pandemic better than any other country.
+Why isn’t the World Health Organization (WHO) giving Taiwan any credit for its domestic accomplishments?
+It’s no surprise that China is involved but Catherine Chou explains how Taiwan can serve as a global example of mutual care and coordination in spite of Chinese pressure to keep it on the outskirts of the international community.
+In other words, Taiwan can lead the way as the world reorganizes itself in the post-COVID-19 world.

 In June, news broke of Russian intelligence operatives offering bounties to the Taliban to kill US soldiers.
 While the Trump administration labeled the story as “fake news,” politicians on both sides raised questions about why these bounties were ignored.
 In this article, Edward Salo tells us two important things.
 First, this is not the first time that bounties have been placed on American military personnel — it happened in the 1970s during the Vietnam War and in the 2000s in Iraq.
 Second, and more importantly, the bounties were ignored each time.
 Salo argues that ignoring bounties is not a feasible strategy, especially since American forces are stationed all over the world.